Beavers Bend Resort Park: Forest Heritage Center

 Visitors to the Forest Heritage Center's museum will find historical documents, antique forestry tools, wood art, homestead memorabilia, and a research library filled with books, periodicals, and other materials pertaining to forestry, the primary industry of the area.

 The center is also home to 14 dioramas (painted by Harry Rossoll of Atlanta, Georgia, the artist who created Smokey Bear) that cover prehistoric forests, Caddo Indians, Papermaking in the South, 1940s lumbering, and forest appreciation.
 Each diorama is accompanied by a taped narration.
-In June 2003 an eight-foot-tall bronze sculpture was unveiled, honoring the memory of Jim Burnett and all people who risk their lives fighting wildland fires each year.
+In June 2003 an 8 ft tall bronze sculpture was unveiled, honoring the memory of Jim Burnett and all people who risk their lives fighting wildland fires each year.
 Burnett was the first forest firefighter from Oklahoma to lose his life in the line of duty and one of the many firefighters dispatched by the state of Oklahoma to battle an outbreak of wildfires in Wyoming during the summer of 2000.
 Burnett lost his life on August 11, 2000, fighting the Kate's Basin Fire near Thermopolis, Wyoming.

 Each year some 60 Mcuft of lumber is harvested in McCurtain County.
 The forest industry is the area's largest business concern, and great care is taken to ensure the prolonged health of local pine and hardwood forests.